Faculty for Clinical Dietetics, M.S.

 Program Director, Master of Clinical Dietetics program

-Assistant Professor, Master of Public Health program
+Associate Professor, Master of Public Health program

 Vogelzang is highly recognized as an educator and practitioner on both the State and National levels.

 - Indiana Dietetic Association as Recognized Young Dietitian of the Year

 - Alpha Sigma Alpha Outstanding Professor Award